 INTRODUCTION:

-Jackfruit (Artocarpus heterophyllus) is an evergreen, latex-producing tree commonly categorized as a minor fruit.
+Jackfruit (Artocarpus heterophyllus Lam.) is an evergreen, latex-producing tree commonly categorized as a minor fruit.
 Despite its classification, jackfruit holds significant economic, aesthetic, and medicinal value.
 In India, it is predominantly cultivated in southern states like Kerala, Tamil Nadu, Karnataka, Goa, and the Konkan region of Maharashtra, as well as in states like Assam, Bihar, Uttar Pradesh, and the foothills of the Himalayas.
 Jackfruit is a rich source of essential minerals and nutrients, making it a valuable component of the human diet.
 However, the perishable nature of the fruit creates a considerable gap between production and processing, resulting in post-harvest losses of 20% to 40%.
 These losses can be mitigated by extending the fruit’s shelf life through value addition, transforming it into a range of products such as leather, jam, candy, chips, seed powder, and more.
-Value Addition and Processing in the Konkan Region.
-In the Konkan region, various processing units—ranging from household setups to small, medium, and large-scale operations—utilize minor fruits like kokum (Garcinia indica), jackfruit (Artocarpus heterophyllus), jamun (Syzygium cumini), and karonda (Carissa carandas) for producing diverse products.
+In the Konkan region, various processing units—ranging from household setups to small, medium, and large-scale operations—utilize minor fruits like kokum (Garcinia indica Choisy), jackfruit, jamun (Syzygium cumini (L.) Skeels.), and karonda (Carissa carandas L.) for producing diverse products.
 The processing of these minor horticultural fruits plays a supportive role in the region's agricultural and processing industries, contributing to rural livelihoods and economic growth.
-The present study provides valuable insights for entrepreneurs aiming to enter the jackfruit and minor fruit processing business.
-It offers guidance on: Optimal Business Size: Recommendations on the appropriate scale of operations based on market demand and resource availability.
-Investment Costs: A detailed analysis of the capital required for setting up and maintaining processing units.
-Scale of Production: Advice on deciding the production scale to balance costs, efficiency, and profitability.
+The current study aims to: (1) estimate the cost and return structure in the processing of jackfruits and (2) study the marketing of jackfruit-processed products.
+The present study provides valuable insights for entrepreneurs entering the jackfruit and minor fruit processing business.
+It offers guidance on: Optimal Business Size (recommendations on the appropriate scale of operations based on market demand and resource availability), Investment Costs (a detailed analysis of the capital required for setting up and maintaining processing units), and Scale of Production (advice on deciding the production scale to balance costs, efficiency, and profitability).

-Objectives:

-To estimate cost and return structure in processing of jackfruits.

-To study marketing of jackfruit processed products.

 2. METHODOLOGY:

-The study was conducted in the South Konkan region, which was purposively selected due to its prominence in minor fruit processing activities.
+The study was conducted in the South Konkan region, India which was purposively selected due to its prominence in minor fruit processing activities.
 The region comprises two districts, Ratnagiri and Sindhudurg, both known for their extensive processing units.

 2.1 Selection of Study Areas and Sampling